Nursing chief welcomes chief executive's new role

 We are always grateful to the public for their generosity and SaTH Charity’s Swan Fund recently celebrated a milestone birthday, turning 10 years old and raising over £100,000 in donations.

-The fund was created in 2015 with a £500 donation collected at the funeral of the father of Jules Lewis, an End of Life Care Facilitator/Lead Nurse at our Trust.
+The fund was created in 2015 with a £500 donation collected at the funeral of the father of Jules Lewis, an end of fife care facilitator/lead nurse at our trust.

 Her father Harold died at the Royal Shrewsbury Hospital (RSH) and any money raised for the fund is used to support last hours and days care for patients and their loved ones.